What should I wear during a massage?

 Please bring your insurance ID card and your prescription or referral from your physician that has 1) a diagnostic code 2) # of sessions, and 3) a valid start and end date.
 Your physician or chiropractor can fax this to us at (206) 782- 8955.
 Please arrive 5-10 minutes early to fill out an intake form and health history.

 How much do I pay for a medical massage?

 Payments for treatment varies due to insurance companies’ allowable coverage depending on your plan.
 We encourage you to call your insurance company to confirm that massage therapy is a service your insurance will cover for you, and find out how much they will cover during each treatment.
 We bill $36.25 per unit at four 15-minute units for each 60-minute session.
 We only bill 60-minute sessions unless your insurance company covers 90-minute sessions.
 Otherwise, if you would like to have a 90-minute medical massage session, we will bill and charge for 60-minutes and the client must pay out of pocket for the additional 30 minutes of treatment.
 Please visit the Wellness Massage page for pricing.

-Does my insurance cover whirlpool time or add-ons such as Hot Stones or Cupping (see description of add-ons on Wellness Massage page)?
+Does my insurance cover add-ons such as Hot Stones or Cupping (see description of add-ons on Wellness Massage page)?